5 Things Higher Ed Leaders Should Know About CRMs

 4. Advancement CRMs Are Trending

 Institutions are also evaluating their legacy platforms for advancement.
-Tambellini research indicates that less than 30 percent of higher education institutions have selected a modern advancement CRM.
-Viable advancement options for those institutions seeking to modernize include Blackbaud CRM; Blackbaud Raiser’s Edge; Ellucian CRM Advance; Salesforce custom applications leveraging Salesforce’s Nonprofit Success Pack, Gift Entry Manager, and Elevate; Affinaquest; and UCI ascend for Advancement.
+Tambellini research indicates that more than 25 percent of US higher education institutions have selected a modern advancement CRM.
+Viable advancement options for those institutions seeking to modernize include the following, listed alphabetically:

 In addition to advancement CRM packaged solutions, hundreds of institutions and foundations are using the Salesforce Experience Cloud, Marketing Cloud, Pardot, Sales Cloud, and more to support marketing, personalized communications, alumni portals and communities, alumni engagement tracking and scoring, volunteer tracking, event management, campaign management, and more.